 The OCR’s Bulletin provides additional information about parts of your website that contain PHI.
 Specifically:

-• User-authenticated pages (pages that require a user to log in) – often contain PHI in the form of an individual’s IP address, medical record number, home or email address, dates of appointments, diagnosis, treatment or prescription information, etc.
+- User-authenticated pages are pages that require a user to log in.
+They often contain PHI in the form of an individual’s IP address, medical record number, home or email address, dates of appointments, diagnosis, treatment or prescription information, etc.

-• Mobile apps contain PHI provided by the app user and their devices, such as fingerprints, network location, geolocation, device ID, or advertising ID.
-Exceptions include information that users voluntarily download or enter into apps that are not developed or offered by or on behalf of covered entities.
+- Mobile apps contain PHI provided by app users and their devices, such as fingerprints, network location, geolocation, device ID, or advertising ID.
+The updated guidance provides the following example:

 How to send healthcare data to Google Analytics